 2. Get Smart About Transportation

-According to Terrapass, by far the biggest contributor to an event’s carbon footprint is travel, which accounts for up to 90 percent of the carbon emissions from an average event.
+According to Terrapass, the biggest contributor to an event’s carbon footprint is travel, which accounts for up to 90 percent of the carbon emissions from an average event.

 When you’re booking a venue, in addition to asking about its sustainable practices, consider the transportation requirements.
 How far is it from the airport, nearby restaurants, and other places your attendees will need or want to travel?
 Are there ways to pair up attendees for carpools or shuttles, or provide clear instructions for public transportation?